Go Pro

 Total Return SecuritiesN/A N/A N/A

-41.1% of Total Return Securities shares are held by institutional investors.
-0.0% of Total Return Securities shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+41.1% of Total Return Securities shares are owned by institutional investors.
+0.0% of Total Return Securities shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Company Very Positive Positive Neutral Negative Very Negative Overall Sentiment